 The ARA built a calculator for members to see if removing and selling fascias to the plastic industry made economic sense, and a version of the item might work for body shops as well.
-Details for getting one are available in Appendix A of the plastics association’s Phase I report.
+It can be found here.

 The project could be ideal for body shops in that they’re naturally removing fascias and stripping them of unwanted contaminants like metal clips during the course of business.
 (Though the plastics recyclers have gadgets to remove some of that stuff too.)
 As the plastics association report states: